-- 5.3.1 Prompted by an increase in reported commercial activity within designated European Marine Sites and the completion of Habitats Regulation Assessments for these sites, Sussex IFCA proposed the introduction of management measures to regulate this activity throughout the district. - 5.3.2 The recommended option for management is a whole District approach, with additional spatial management where evidence demonstrates that this is required in, i.e. designated sites.
-Mechanisms for delivery include a district-wide bag limit, the requirement for a hand gathering permit for gathering quantities above the stipulated recreational bag limit and additional restrictions for relevant MPA sites to protect designated features.
+- 5.3.1 Prompted by an increase in reported commercial activity within designated European Marine Sites and the completion of Habitats Regulation Assessments for these sites, Sussex IFCA proposed the introduction of management measures to regulate this activity throughout the District. - 5.3.2 The recommended option for management is a whole District approach, with additional spatial management where evidence demonstrates that this is required in, i.e. designated sites.
+Mechanisms for delivery include a District-wide bag limit, the requirement for a hand gathering permit for gathering quantities above the stipulated recreational bag limit and additional restrictions for relevant MPA sites to protect designated features.

-Additional measures will include protection of seahorse species of interest, the prohibition of cover devices (i.e. crab tiles) at specific sites and the prohibition of potentially polluting chemicals, materials and substances used for the purposes of hanf gathering (e.g. asbestos crab tiles and detergents used for suction pump bait worm gathering devices).
+Additional measures will include:

+- Protection of species of interest Piddock (Pholadidae), Native oyster(Ostrea edulis), seagrass (Zostera species), intertidal kelp species (Laminaria digitata and Sacchorina latissimi) - The prohibition of marine organism aggregation devices (i.e. crab tiles) at specific sites - The prohibition of potentially polluting chemicals, materials and substances used for the purposes of hand gathering (e.g. asbestos crab tiles and irritants such as detergents injected into burrows).